How much should your baby sleep?

 - Getting your baby out of their nappy for a good kick and play can help them use up any spare energy before bedtime.

 - A regular bath can be a relaxing run up to bed.

 - Try singing a song or reading a story together – it’s never too early to start reading to your baby.
-And if you download the CALPOL® app to your phone, you could even play them a lullaby to help calm them.

 - Some parents play soft, soothing music when they’re lulling their little one off to sleep.

 Whatever routine you settle upon, the trick is to try to do the same thing every night.
 Knowing what to expect will help make your baby feel safe and relaxed, in readiness for sleep.